Brett Kavanaugh just took a MAJOR step toward the Supreme Court

 Most obviously, that Murkowski is almost certainly a "no" on Kavanaugh's confirmation.
 As the lone Republican to vote against cloture, it would be very strange for her to then vote for his confirmation.
 (Worth noting: Murkowski told a local radio station last week that she had experienced her own #MeToo moment -- although she provided no further details.)

+Murkowski seemed to confirm that fact shortly after the cloture vote, calling it "the most difficult evaluation" she's had to make.
+"He's not the right man for the court at this time," she said.
+"So I have taken my vote here this morning.
+I'm going to go back to my office and write a floor statement that is more fulsome."

-Flake's "yes" vote -- combined with his comments Thursday that the FBI's supplemental investigation had been thorough and provided no corroborating evidence of the allegations made by Christine Blasey Ford and Deborah Ramirez -- suggest he will almost certainly be a "yes" on final confirmation.
+Flake's "yes" vote -- combined with his comments Thursday that the FBI's supplemental investigation had been thorough and provided no corroborating evidence of the allegations made by Christine Blasey Ford and Deborah Ramirez -- suggested he would almost certainly be a "yes" on final confirmation.
+He told MSNBC after the cloture vote that he plans to vote "yes" on Kavanaugh's nomination.

 Those two votes would put the vote count on Kavanaugh's confirmation at 49-49, meaning Republicans would need one more "yes" vote to put Kavanaugh on the Court.
 (Vice President Mike Pence would break a 50-50 tie in Kavanaugh's favor.)